Sea Scouts (Scouting Ireland)

 Sea Scouting Groups offer a balanced programme of land and water activities to their members by encompassing all aspects of the ONE Programme.
 Sea Scouts will find themselves just as comfortable on the mountains and hills as they are at sea level.
 Camping under canvas, campcraft and hiking expeditions are a normal part of the programme.

 Sea Scouting is a nautical framework accessible to Beavers, Cubs, Scouts, Ventures and Rovers.

-Anyone can become a Sea Scout, regardless if you are located by the sea, a river, a lake, inland waterways or even your closest puddle; we are sometimes affectionately known as puddle-pirates! – The important thing is a commitment to safety, seamanship and adventure afloat.
+Anyone can become a Sea Scout, commitment to safety, seamanship and adventure afloat.

 History of Sea Scouting (Ireland)

 The Irish flag, consisting of green, white, and orange.

 After Baden-Powell’s book “Scouting for Boys” appeared in 1908, Scout Groups started spontaneously throughout Great Britain and Ireland.
 Some Groups, including 1st Dublin Troop, Boy Scouts (founded 15th February 1908 by Capt.Richard P. Fourtune RNR) included boating in their programmes from the beginning, and B-P soon recognised that this was an excellent variation of the Scout programme.

 Sea Scouting was officially recognised in 1910, and B-P wrote the first introductory pamphlet “Sea Scouting for Boys”.
 Later B-P asked his brother Warrington, a well known yachtsman, to write a handbook for the new section, and “Sea Scouting and Seamanship for Boys” was published in 1912.

 The first Sea Scout Troops in Ireland were registered in 1912, in Bray and in Ringsend (1st Dublin Troop mentioned above), where B-P then appointed Lieut.
 Henry J.Rundle RN, Officer-Charge, HM Coastguard Malahide, as the 1st Commissioner for Sea Scouting.

 Other Troops developed in Dublin in the succeeding years, in most cases alongside HM Coastguard Stations.
 In 1914 the first inter-Troop rowing race for the Wood-Latimer Cup was held.
 This event was the start of the Annual Sea Scout Regatta and continues to this day, making it one of the oldest Scouting events in the World.

 With the outbreak of World War One, many Sea Scouts and their leaders joined the Royal Navy, often as Signallers or Coast Watch.

 In 1915 the Dublin Sea Scout Troops were grouped together in the Port of Dublin Sea Scout Local Association, and they were allocated “Port of Dublin” numbers, a custom that still continues.
 The annual Seamanship Competition for the Fry Cup started in 1918 with the presentation of a handsome silver cup from Major-General Sir William Fry to the Port of Dublin Sea Scouts.
 The event continues to the present day and is regarded as Sea Scoutings most prestigious cup to claim.

 29 Dublin Sea Scouts attended the 1st World Scout Jamboree in London and were accommodated onboard HMS Sharpshooter.